liusf15/iterative-gaussianization/README.md

 ![Ring](experiments/gifs/ring.gif)

-Iterative construction of transport maps that push the standard Gaussian forward to a target distribution specified by an unnormalized density.
-The transformations alternate between rotations and coordinatewise maps.
-The rotations are chosen via a score-based PCA procedure, while the coordinatewise maps are obtained by solving mean-field variational inference problems.
+This repository contains the code for reproducing the experiments in *Rotated Mean-Field Variational Inference and Iterative Gaussianization*.

+The algorithm constructs a transport map that iteratively pushes a target distribution toward a standard Gaussian.
+Each iteration alternates between two steps:

+- **Relative score PCA**: Compute the principal components of a cross-covariance matrix involving the target's score to determine the rotation;
+- **MFVI**: Perform mean-field variational inference for the rotated target to obtain a coordinatewise transformation.

 ## Installation
 ```